 Cam Fella is a member of both the Canadian Horse Racing Hall of Fame and the US Harness Racing Hall of Fame.

-Main article photo courtesy of Horse Racing Hall of Fame
+Main photo courtesy of Horse Racing Hall of Fame